anantzoid/CUDA-Genetic-Algorithm-Travelling-Salesman-Problem/README.md

 * `utils.h`: Contains utils functions for the kernels
 * `constants.c`: Declares all the hyperparemeters

 For documentation on how the code runs, please check out each individual file in `gpu/`.
-They're cleaned and documented.